schedule

 How To Choose an Executor

 It’s always a good idea to name an executor when drafting your will and sometimes it is even beneficial to name a backup executor in case your first choice declines or is unable to fulfill the role.
-An estate planning lawyer in Bloomington, IL can help you determine who might be the best option to serve as the executor of your will.
+Our Bloomington estate planning lawyer can help you determine who might be the best option to serve as the executor of your will.

 Choose Someone Trustworthy

 An executor can be chosen from friends, family, or professionals, but you want to make sure that you can fully trust this person.
 They will be responsible for completing the distribution of the assets you have left behind.
 An executor can also be included as a beneficiary in your will.
 However, if you feel that any of your wishes might be difficult to carry out it might be easier for your beneficiaries to see a third party serve as the executor of your estate.
-Pioletti Pioletti & Nichols is a trusted estate planning lawyer in Bloomington, IL that can help you decide who might be the most trustworthy executor for your estate.
+Pioletti Pioletti & Nichols can help you decide who might be the most trustworthy executor for your estate.

 Choose Someone Good With Details